seanjgildea/SoftwareEngineeringNotes/awsdeveloperassociate.md

 - When a lambda alias ARN is used in the notification config & a new version of a lambda function is created, you need to update the Alias ARN pointing to the new function.
 - Avoid Recursion in Lambda functions to prevent
 - Canary deployment preference shifts traffic in 2 intervals, x amount in the first interval and the remaining traffic in the 2nd interval of time
+- Lambda@Edge is an extension that lets you execute functions that customize the content that CloudFront delivers

 # CloudFormation